Jonathon Porritt: Population Matters

-Environmental commentator George Monbiot, who also uses carbon emissions for ecological footprinting, has criticized Porritt's emphasis on family planning.
-He asserts that radical family planning will have little impact unless people limit their consumption.
-"People might populate less as they become richer, but they do not consume less; rather they consume more.
-That is, as the habits of the super-rich show, there are no limits to human extravagance."
-The carbon footprint of people in poorer countries has been shown to be much lower than that in wealthy countries.
-Increasing availability to contraceptive usage in poor countries, although it may have decrease population growth in those countries, may therefore do little to limit carbon impact.
-Porritt argues that this does not lessen the responsibility of wealthy countries to address population, asserting that population affects both the rich and poor worlds, and that "Every country needs a population strategy, including the US and the UK."
+Environmental commentator George Monbiot, who also uses carbon emissions for ecological footprinting, has criticised Porritt's emphasis on family planning.
+He asserts that radical family planning will have little impact unless people limit their consumption.People might populate less as they become richer, but they do not consume less; rather they consume more.
+That is, as the habits of the super-rich show, there are no limits to human extravagance.People in lower-income countries have been shown to have a far smaller carbon footprint than those in wealthier nations.
+As a result, increasing access to contraception in lower-income countries—while potentially reducing population growth—may have only a limited effect on global carbon emissions.
+Porritt argues, however, that this does not diminish the responsibility of wealthy countries to address population issues, since population growth affects both developed and developing societies.
+As he stated in 2011, "every country needs a population strategy, including the US and the UK".

-Porritt is also an advisor to Project Drawdown, which "maps, measures, models, and describes the 100 most substantive solutions to global warming".
-Among the top ten solutions, according to Project Drawdown, are the education of women and the availability of family planning services.
+Porritt is also an advisor to Project Drawdown, which "maps, measures, models and describes the 100 most substantive solutions to global warming".
+Among the priority solutions, according to Project Drawdown, are the education of women and the availability of family planning services.

 Other activities

+Advisory and governance roles

+Porritt acts as advisor to many bodies on environmental matters, as well as to individuals including King Charles III.
+He also co-founded the Prince of Wales's Business and Sustainability Programme, running executives' seminars in Cambridge, Salzburg, South Africa and the USA.
-Porritt served as chairman of Sustainability South-West, the South-West Round Table for Sustainable Development in England, from 1999 to 2001, and later as president.

-Porritt served as a trustee of the World Wildlife Fund (UK) from 1991 to 2005.
+Porritt served as chair of Sustainability South West, the South West roundtable for sustainable development in England, from 1999 to 2001—and later as president.
+Porritt also served on the board of the South West of England Regional Development Agency, alongside Baroness Bakewell, contributing to regional economic and sustainable development initiatives.

+In 2004, the Carnegie UK Trust established a Commission of Inquiry, chaired by Lord Steel, into the future of rural community development across the UK and Ireland, and its membership included Porritt and Lord Haskins.
+He has also supported measures to protect rural communities from harmful agricultural pesticides.

-Porritt is on the advisory board of BBC Wildlife magazine and actively supports the efforts of experts promoting renewable energy and sustainable development such as Walt Patterson.
+Porritt also served as a trustee of the World Wildlife Fund (UK) from 1991 to 2005.
+He is on the advisory board of BBC Wildlife magazine and actively supports the efforts of experts promoting renewable energy and sustainable development, such as Walt Patterson.
+He has served as president of The Conservation Volunteers since April 2014, succeeding Lord Norrie.

+Business and sustainability engagement

+Porritt has worked to encourage businesses to move towards sustainability.
+In 2004, Porritt became a trustee of the Ashden Awards for Sustainable Energy.
+In 2005, he became a non-executive director of Wessex Water, and in 2008, he became a non-executive director for the Willmott Dixon Group.
+Porritt also serves on the Sustainable Retail Advisory Board for Marks & Spencer, advising the company on its long-term sustainability strategy.